 A recent Northwestern Mutual study found that 36 percent of adults with debt expect to be paying it off for the next six to 20 years—and 14 percent don’t ever think they’ll be debt-free.
 There’s no doubt that debt can be overwhelming, but worrying doesn’t make it go away.

 What does?
 “Sitting down to [determine] exactly what you owe and how much you’re paying for that debt,” says Gajkowski.
 With a list of debts owed and interest rates, it’s a lot easier to figure out the best repayment strategy: Generally, focusing on high-interest debts saves the most money over time, though clearing away small balances may be more motivating.
+If you've got student loans, refinancing your debt to a lower interest rate can not only help lower your monthly bills but cut down the total amount you'll pay, too.

 If you’re stressed about having enough money to retire…